hep-gc/glint-service/README.md

 Make sure the file is accessible from the filesystem used to install glint, the glint setup script will read in the file and set the environment variables ... you will be prompted for the admin password during the setup of glint at some point

-PIP installation Method
+PIP installation Method (est 8 mins)

     Get Glint Services Configuration Scripts
  1. sudo pip install -i https://testpypi.python.org/pypi glint-service

     Change the Glint Configuration Files for your Setup
  2. sudo vim /etc/glint/glint_services.yaml

  3. sudo vim /etc/glint/glint_setup.yaml

     Double check that your ports are open and accessible